cosfederico/Interfaccia-Tesi/README.md

 ### Dependencies installation

-For the time being the only dependecies are:
+For the time being the only dependencies are:
 - PyQt5 (GUI)
+- pyqt5-tools (GUI)
 - OpenCV (Webcam recording)

 ```
-pip install PyQt5 opencv-python
+pip install PyQt5 pyqt5-tools opencv-python
 ```

 # Usage